will-wda/overcloud-stig/README.md

 ## Issues

-Currently there is a scheduling issue when deploying using whole cloud images So by default this has been disabled
+Currently there is a scheduling issue when deploying using whole cloud images So by default whole-cloud-images has been disabled